-This Fresh Spaghetti with Triple Truffle Cream Sauce is the perfect way to make Valentine’s Day a little extra special!
+This Truffle Pasta with Triple Truffle Cream Sauce is the perfect way to make Valentine’s Day (or any day!) a little extra special!
 Homemade spaghetti is twirled with heavy cream, and not one, not two, but three different forms of truffle – truffle butter, truffle gouda cheese and truffle salt.

 Have I told you how much I love Valentine’s Day??